PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-07 17:45:22
+Last updated: 2024-04-07 17:45:58
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah